โš–๏ธ

 7. Using Dosed for Either Medication

 Dosed supports both semaglutide and tirzepatide tracking.
-The app pre-populates standard titration schedules for both medications and tracks the dose, day of week, injection site, lot number, and side effects across the entire protocol timeline.
-The calendar view distinguishes scheduled, taken, missed, and held doses for clean provider visit reporting.
+The app records the schedule your prescriber sets and tracks the dose, day of week, injection site, lot number, and side effects across the entire protocol timeline.
+The calendar view distinguishes scheduled, taken, missed, and held doses for clean provider-visit reporting.
 PDF export combines all schedule data and side-effect trends for review.
 This content is for educational and tracking purposes only and does not constitute medical advice.
 Always work with a qualified healthcare professional.

 Key Points